NikosAlexandris/i.landsat.import/README.md

 We can import the scene in its own Mapset (use --v for verbosity) and request from the module to *not* copy the MTL file under `cell_misc`
 ```
-i.landsat.import -m LC81840332014146LGN00
+i.landsat.import -c LC81840332014146LGN00
 ```

 By the way, the module will create a new Mapset, named after the directory that contains the requested scene.
+Expectedly, the directory is named after the scene's unique identifier.
 Re-running the import command for the same scene, will simply pass the step of recreating the existing Mapset.

-If decision is made afterwards to copy the MTL file, we may re-run the import process.
+To create a copy of the MTL file under `cell_misc`, at a later stage, we may re-run the import process.
 The `-s` flag is therefore useful to skip over existing bands which otherwise would break the execution.
 As well, it helps in cases where some bands have been removed.

 ```
 i.landsat.import LC81840332014146LGN00 -s --v
 ```

-Noteworthy is the memory option which is passed, internally, to `r.in.gdal`, the actual importer. [see also `r.in.gdal`]
+Noteworthy is the `memory` option.
+It is passed, internally, to `r.in.gdal`, the actual importer. [see also `r.in.gdal`]

 As usual in GRASS GIS, the `--o` flag is always handy in case overwriting